 French law allows foreign students to work 964 hours a year, or the equivalent of 60% of the legal working hours limit.
 Students can therefore only earn a partial salary.
-If you are not a European Union citizen then you must have a student residence permit in order to work in France.
+Depending on your situation, you may need to apply for a work permit.
+This application can be made using the online platform ANEF of the French Ministry of the Interior.